apiology/op-env/README.rst

 4. Smile with the smug satisfaction of someone who doesn't have yet another password hanging around in a text file on disk.

+**Which field does op-env read?
+Can I pull a username, password, servername and port from 1Password?**

+op-env uses the name of the env variable to infer which field in the entry should be used - e.g., 'server' for ``WEB_DB_SERVER``.
+It tries to handle common synonyms (more welcome in PRs!) like 'user' for 'username'.
+If all else fails it'll pull the 'password' field.

 **What if the env variable naming doesn't line up with the field in 1Passsword?**

 Right now your best bet is to either duplicate the field in 1Password with the new name, rename the field in 1Password, or rename the env variable.